symfony/polyfill/README.md

 - the `get_error_handler` and `get_exception_handler` functions introduced in PHP 8.5;
 - the `NoDiscard` attribute introduced in PHP 8.5;
 - the `array_first` and `array_last` functions introduced in PHP 8.5;
+- the `DelayedTargetValidation` attribute introduced in PHP 8.5;

 It is strongly recommended to upgrade your PHP version and/or install the missing extensions whenever possible.
 This polyfill should be used only when there is no